In the “Big Foot” episode of Courage The Cowardly Dog we have a story which makes use of the legend of Big Foot.

-The great thing about the horror comedy is that writers not only have access to a treasure trove of metaphors and symbols — they also have access to urban legends and conspiracy theories.
+The great thing about the horror comedy genre is that writers not only have access to a treasure trove of metaphors and symbols — they also have access to urban legends and conspiracy theories.

 Bigfoot (also known as Sasquatch) is a mythological simian, ape, or hominid-like creature that is said to inhabit forests, mainly in the Pacific Northwest.
 In American folklore, Bigfoot is usually described as a large, hairy, bipedal humanoid.
 The term sasquatch is an Anglicized derivative of the Halkomelem word sásq’ets.